 Diane began working at Atlantic Canada’s first needle exchange program May 2, 1992 as a part time worker and shortly after became Program Manager of Mainline.
-Her unique perspective of 20+ years of street experience, 3 years methadone treatment and 33 years recovery has afforded her the compassion and steadfast commitment to change the way individuals in our communities think about addiction.
+Her unique perspective of 20+ years lived experience with drug use, 3 years methadone treatment and 33 years of recovery has afforded her the compassion and steadfast commitment to change the way individuals in our communities think about addiction.

 Diane is a strong advocate to help reduce the stigma and discrimination of individuals who use drugs.
 She has managed, co-managed over 40+ funded projects, a co-investigator on numerous projects and worked on 5 published projects.
 Diane has been called the heart and soul of Mainline, a leader, an advocate, a manager and a friend.
 Diane was nominated for the 1st Inaugural Capital District Leadership Award, was a recipient of the Women’s of Excellence Award in 2008 and won the Health Promotion Canada 2018 Recognition Award along with Lois Jackson and Cindy MacIsaac.
 Her commitment and dedication was key in the establishment of the Direction 180 low threshold methadone program, the mobile outreach street health (MOSH) program, the BAILEY BUS and the future Diamond Bailey House.
 Under her guidance, Mainline was awarded with the Public Health Champion Award for Innovation, Commitment and Leadership in 2015.
 Mainline is strategically aligned with the Nova Scotia Strategy on HIV/AIDS, has contributed to informing the first Nova Scotia Mental Health and Addictions Strategy and helped to guide the Nova Scotia Standards of Blood Borne Pathogens.